-However, while a lot of its users have come to like the features that are being added, it might also be distracting for people who want to use the app for simple and meaningful conversation, and this is where another powerful messenger “Telegram” comes into the picture.
+However, while many of its users have come to like the features that are being added, it might also be distracting for people who want to use the app for simple and meaningful conversation, and this is where another powerful messenger, “Telegram,” comes into the picture.

-Telegram is a simple, cross-platform messaging platform with an active approach in security and a variety of extra features like programmable bots, which allows its users to customize how they communicate with others profoundly.
+Telegram is a simple, cross-platform messaging platform with an active approach to security and a variety of extra features like programmable bots, allowing users to customize how they communicate with others profoundly.

 Almost during all of 2018, Facebook has faced a lot of fire from regulators and lawmakers across the world for the massive and infamous Cambridge Analytica breach.